Roses in the Night

 Available in bookstores everywhere and online at Bookshop.org

-This is the story of two remarkable women.
-Maria, mindful that the CIA-advised army has wiped out hundreds of Mayan villages, struggles to save her own village from the soldiers’ bullets and flames.
-Her sister Brenda tries to lead a normal life in Texas, Manhattan, and Vermont after being raped and tortured by CIA-advised secret police.
-Both women strive to defeat their denial, face an abyss, and make the hard choices needed to persevere.
-Their story inspires hope for a better future.
+This fact-based novel tells the story of two remarkable women.
+Maria, mindful that the CIA-advised army has wiped out hundreds of Mayan villages, struggles to save her own village from the soldiers’ rapes, bullets, and flames.
+Brenda tries to lead a normal life in Texas, Manhattan, and Vermont after being tortured by CIA-advised secret police.
+Both women strive to defeat their denial and make the hard choices needed to persevere.
+An Author’s Note at the end of the book relates the facts on which it is based.

 “The character of Brenda, who is one of the Roses in the title of this fact-based novel, is modeled on a tri-lingual Mayan friend.
 Other friends survived torture by several U.S.-backed regimes in Latin America.
 I wrote the book for them, for the voiceless millions on the receiving end of ill-considered U.S. power, and for my beloved country, which can do better.”